top of page

 internal O2 reservoir

 Do you hate the bags that hang off the back of BMVs?
 We do too.
-That's why we've engineered the Butterfly BVM to deliver optimal oxygen concentrations without an external reservoir.
+That's why we've engineered the Butterfly BVM to deliver a ≥90% blend of oxygen without an external reservoir.

 the science